class documentation

 ... reference_point) #instantiation of our MO optimizer

-The least verbose interface is via the optimize method::
+The least verbose interface is via the optimize method:

 >>> fitness = comocma.FitFun(cma.ff.sphere, lambda x: cma.ff.sphere(x-1)) # a callable bi-objective function

->>> moes.optimize(fitness) # doctest:+ELLIPSIS
+>>> moes.optimize(fitness, iterations=23) # doctest:+ELLIPSIS

 Iterat #Fevals Hypervolume axis ratios sigmas min&max stds***

-More verbosely, the optimization of the callable multiobjective function
+More verbosely, the optimization of the callable multiobjective function fitness is done via the ask-and-tell interface:

 >>> moes = comocma.Sofomore(list_of_solvers_instances, reference_point)